hoc-labs/git-bash-shell/README.md

 #### Combining Directories in Command Paths

-Most of the commands for navigating directories are pretty straight forward, but one aspect that often confuses people is the ".." \(**parent directory**\) and "." \(**current directory**\).
+Most of the commands for navigating directories are pretty straight forward, but one aspect that often confuses people is the `..` (parent directory) and `.` (current directory).
 They can be used in places where you would insert any directory name, such as in a path.
-The ".." \(parent directory\) command allows you to navigate up and down in a single command, such as to a sibling directory.
+The `..` (parent directory) command allows you to navigate up and down in a single command, such as to a sibling directory.

 | task | command |
 | :--- | :--- |